Powerlearnproject/se-day1-assignment-W-4YN3/README.md

 #Part 1: Introduction to Software Engineering

-1) Explain what software engineering is and discuss its importance in the technology industry.
+i) Explain what software engineering is and discuss its importance in the technology industry.

 > Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.